Realytics/immutable-record-typings/README.md

 You can also `import 'immutable-record-typings'` in entry file of your application instead of adding it to `tsconfig.json`.

 We don't provide it as a `@types` package because it would be not compatible with current typings.
-So the safer way is to provide it as separate npm package.
+So the safer way is to provide it as a separate npm package.
-Also Immutable v4 is on the way with similar typings :)
+Also, Immutable v4 is on the way with similar typings :)

 ## Features
 This package adds generic type to the `Record` definition.
 Thanks to this, we can make records type safe